fjuercke/2025_MPRM_Petrie_etal_JAR/README.md

 - [:file_folder: paper](/paper): PDF file of the paper and the SI.
 - [:file_folder: code](/code): JavaScript code for implementation in Google Earth Engine (GEE).
-- [:file_folder: data](/data): Reservoir data for integration into GEE.
+- [:file_folder: data](/data): Reservoir data for integration into GEE and .

 ## How to run the code in your browser

 The code has been developed for implementation in Google Earth Engine (c) by H.A.
 Orengo, T.C.
 Wilkinson and F.K.
 Jürcke.
 To run the code:
-1) Ingest the reservoir data contained in the (/data) folder into your GEE assets. (instructions)
+1) Ingest the reservoir data contained in the [data](/data) folder into your GEE assets. [instructions](data/reservoir_instructions)
-2) Copy the code contained in file (/code/MPRM_costsurface) into the Google Earth Engine code editor.
+2) Copy the code contained in file [MPRM_costsurface](/code/MPRM_costsurface) into the Google Earth Engine code editor.
 3) Adjust line 186 in the code, which calls the reservoir data to where the reservoir data is in your asset manager.
 4) Press 'Run'.
+All further instructions are contained in the JavaScript Code.